Blog

 Memory” by Peter Levine, 2015.
 A book about

-newer research on the topics of trauma and memory functions.
+newer research on the topics of trauma and

-explains how the implicit memory plays a central role in trauma.
+our memories and explains how the implicit memory plays a

+central role in trauma.
 Very interesting book, not dry at all.
-Order here

 “Healing Trauma: A Pioneering Program for